 An EDMG STA that sends a Control frame in response to a frame carried in an EDMG PPDU shall set the TXVECTOR parameter CH_BANDWIDTH to indicate the same channels as indicated by the RXVECTOR parameter CH_BANDWIDTH of the frame eliciting the response.

-to the first rule that is met within below rules: received PPDU’s RXVECTOR parameter _SIGNALINGif provided.
+An EDMG STA that sends a Control frame in response to a frame carried in a non-EDMG duplicate PPDU shall set the TXVECTOR parameter CH_BANDWIDTH to the first rule that is met within below rules:

-in the current exchange sequence
+To be equivalent to the received PPDU’s RXVECTOR parameter CH_BANDWIDTH_SIGNALING value if provided.

+Equal to the CH_BANDWIDTH parameter value of the last successfully received EDMG PPDU addressed to the STA in the current exchange sequence.

+Equal to the same value of the TXVECTOR parameter CH_BANDWIDTH of the last EDMG PPDU or non-EDMG duplicate PPDU frame transmitted by the STA in the current exchange sequence.

+To the RXVECTOR CH_BANDWIDTH parameter estimated value.